riccardoFasan/polyglot/readme.md

 And that's all.

-Soon the whole script will be packaged for pip and other package managers
+Soon the whole script will be packaged for pip and other package managers.

 ## Usage